How our community works together.

 Additional therapy for severe medical events such as stroke, heart attack, cancer, or other debilitating conditions may be reviewed on a case-by-case basis.

 Alternative treatment and alternative diagnostic testing are eligible under their respective sharing allowances.
-For alternative treatment requests, members must submit:

 - Medical notes from the prescribing provider